 Arkansas Heart Hospital’s six catheterization labs feature advanced imaging equipment, known throughout the healthcare industry for outstanding image quality and low x-ray radiation dose to both the patient and staff.
 The hospital is a cardiac training center for physicians from all over the world.

-A cardiac catheterization or angiogram is a procedure that identifies possible problems with the heart or its arteries.
+A cardiac catheterization or angiogram (also known as a heart cath) is a procedure that identifies possible problems with the heart or its arteries.
 During a catheterization, a thin plastic tube, called a catheter, is inserted into a blood vessel in the groin or arm.
 The catheter is guided up toward the heart.
 A special dye is injected into the catheter so x-rays can identify any artery blockage or other heart problems.
-This comprehensive test shows narrowing in the arteries, overall heart size, inside chamber size, pumping ability of the heart and a measurement of the pressures within the heart and arteries.
+This comprehensive heart cath test shows narrowing in the arteries, overall heart size, inside chamber size, pumping ability of the heart and a measurement of the pressures within the heart and arteries.
 This is usually performed on an outpatient basis.

 - Atherectomy (coronary and peripheral)